welkineins/programming-list/cpp-list.md

 - [cpp-netlib](http://cpp-netlib.org/) - A collection of open-source libraries for high level network programming.
 - [ENet](http://enet.bespin.org/) - ENet's purpose is to provide a relatively thin, simple and robust network communication layer on top of UDP (User Datagram Protocol).The primary feature it provides is optional reliable, in-order delivery of packets.

+### Crypto
+- [botan](https://github.com/randombit/botan) - Botan (Japanese for peony) is a cryptography library written in C++11 and released under the permissive Simplified BSD license.

 ### Signal/Slot
 - [nano-signal-slot](https://github.com/NoAvailableAlias/nano-signal-slot) - Pure C++11 Signals and Slots